tagSurf/tagSurf/README.md

 ### Deploying

 Deploying is a cinch with the rake task.
 The following will rm any existing assets & precompile new assets.
 Whatever branch you are on when you run the rake task will be deployed.
-If you on master branch it will be deployed to production.
+If you are on master branch it will be deployed to production.
 If you are on feature/my-feature that branch will be deployed.
-Once we add staging envs a simple which out of :production to :staging will deploy to a our staging server.
+Once we add staging envs a simple which out of :production to :staging will deploy to our staging server.

 ```
 $ rake deploy:production